 - To ADD a course or CHANGE SECTIONS:

-- If you have never applied or attended the College then students must first submit to the Registrar's Office, a completed "Application for Admission or Re-Admission" as well as proof of General College entrance requirements, along with an official highschool transcript with proof of English 12 with a minimum grade of "C", or an official document with proof of an equivalent.
+- If you have never applied or attended the College then students must first submit to Enrolment Services, a completed "Application for Admission or Re-Admission" as well as proof of General College entrance requirements, along with an official highschool transcript with proof of English 12 with a minimum grade of "C", or an official document with proof of an equivalent.